thoresonjd/markdown-portfolio/experience.md

 # Experience

 **Student IT Architecture Competition VII** | December 2021 - Present\
-Community of IT Architecture Practitioners
+Community of IT Architecture Practitioners\
+• Designing architecture for a hypothetical app with a focus on sustainability

 ---